 After giving birth to a single child and losing her husband in a car accident, Hamilton-Byrne began to immerse herself in yoga.
 At the time, yoga was still very mysterious to much of the Western world, but Hamilton-Byrne was drawn to its connections with Eastern religion and would eventually begin teaching yoga to curious middle-class housewives in Melbourne.
 What followed was anything but a typical budding career as a yoga teacher.

-Life Inside The Family Cult
+The Disturbing Realities Of Life Inside The Family Cult

 By the early 1960s, Eastern religion and mysticism had begun to capture the interest of the West and Hamilton-Byrne had built a reputation for herself among those in Melbourne who were fascinated with the new trend.